 The Box Squat is a movement popularized by Olympic hammer thrower and powerlifter George Frenn in the 1960s.
 Box squats were later popularized by Louie Simmons and have since become a staple exercise for powerlifters and athletes using Louie Simons’ Westside Barbell Program.

-What is the benefit of box squats?
+What are the benefits of box squats?

 What muscles do box squats build?